AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXSequence/Append.md

 ICAEXSequence.Append Method
 ===========================
-AutomationML 2.1 APICreates a new CAEX object and appends it to already existing elements in this sequence.
+Creates a new CAEX object and appends it to already existing elements in this sequence.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)